ENSC1003 Introduction to Professional Engineering

 - Details for undergraduate courses

-- Level 1 core unit in the Engineering Science major sequence
+- Level 1 core unit in the Engineering Science; Automation and Robotics major sequences

 - Level 1 elective